This is the Westland Horticulture Ltd privacy notice and was last updated on 18th July 2023.

 This privacy notice provides information on how Westland Horticulture collects and processes your personal data.
 It is important that you read this notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Westland Horticulture and all associated logo devices are trademarks in Europe and the UK operated under licence by Westland Horticulture Ltd.

 Westland Horticulture Ltd is the data controller for the personal data that you provide to us and is responsible under EU General Data Protection Regulation 2018 for how that data is processed.

-Westland Horticulture Limited is registered at 61 Malone Road, Belfast, Northern Ireland BT9 6SA, Company No: NI27321.
+Westland Horticulture Limited is registered at 14 Granville Industrial Estate, Granville Road, Dungannon, Tyrone, Northern Ireland, BT70 1NJ, Company No: NI27321.

 This privacy notice is issued by Westland Horticulture Limited.
 So, when we mention “Westland Horticulture”, “Westland”, “we”, “us” or “our” in this privacy notice, we are referring to Westland Horticulture Limited.